Réka Tóth-Vásárhelyi: Artistic practice

 She fell in love with Eastern culture as a child.
 Her family had Japanese neighbours for many years, and the two families lived side by side almost as a community.
-It was then that she was captivated by Japanese culture, which has stayed with her ever since.
-Her ambition was to go to Japan after graduation, but at the time of the regime change, she was unable to do so and in 2002-2004 she was awarded a Japanese art scholarship.
+She was captivated by Japanese culture ever since.
+Her ambition was to go to Japan after graduation, but at the time of the regime change, she was unable to do so.
+She was awarded a Japanese art scholarship 2002-2004.

-She was on maternity leave with her first child when, in 2009, a sudden idea gave birth to her book “A csodálatos fababa meséje” (The Story of the Miraculous Wooden Doll).
-In this book, in Japanese and Hungarian, she tells the story of Sakura (Cherry Blossom), the Kokeshi doll and the adventures leading her to the imperial family.
+She was on maternity leave with her first child in 2009 when a sudden idea gave birth to her book “A Csodálatos Fababa Meséje” (The Story of the Miraculous Wooden Doll).
+In this book, written in both Japanese and Hungarian, she tells the story of Sakura, the Kokeshi doll and the adventures leading her to the imperial family.
 Her great interest in this fairy tale and its main character, the Kokeshi doll, led her to start making Kokeshi dolls.
 In 2011, she made eight dolls for an exhibition in Szombathely, and soon she had 190, making 1,500 in a year.

 She started looking for her style in the creative kokeshi category, developing her own technique.
 She uses a high gloss lacquer, so her dolls are much shinier than usual kokeshis.
-She paints meticulous, finely detailed patterns and the dolls' faces are unique.
+She paints meticulous, and unique finely detailed patterns and the dolls' faces.

 From the functional features, she has kept and shaped the kokeshi doll's usability as a souvenir (a children's toy that reflects the beliefs of Japanese culture and which is also a souvenir), and from the formal features (traditional and free forms), she has retained creativity and shaped it according to her own taste and possibilities.

-Her dolls are smaller in size than the usual ones in Japan, where they are up to one meter high, but in Hungary there is no suitable wood material for them.
+Her dolls are smaller in size than the usual ones in Japan, where they are up to one meter high, since in Hungary there is no suitable wood material to make them.
 The dolls are made from different types of wood and the colour and surface of the chosen mizuki, maple or non-splintering Japanese cherry wood determines the final result.
 Japanese wood is easier to use for making kokeshis.
 These have high oil content and therefore dry out more slowly and do not crack.
 In the last few years, she has been buying raw material from Japan.
 She paints the dolls herself, but someone else does the wood turning and varnishing.
 Her dolls are all unique, with meticulously, finely carved faces and ornate kimonos.